CouncilofLorien/counciloflorien.github.io/docs/cards/W/white-mountains.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable at the end of the organization phase on a company containing a ranger.
-If the company uses region cards for its site path, tap the ranger to move as if the following pairs of regions were adjacent: Old Pukel-land and Anfalas, Rohan and Lamedon, Rohan and Anfalas, Anorien and Lamedon.
-Otherwise, if the site moved to is in one of the regions listed above, the hazard limit is reduced by two (to a minimum of two.)
-Cannot be duplicated on a given company.
+> > ***Playable at the end of the organization phase on a company containing a ranger.*** If the company uses region cards for its site path, tap the ranger to move as if the following pairs of regions were adjacent: Old Pukel-land and Anfalas, Rohan and Lamedon, Rohan and Anfalas, Anorien and Lamedon. <br>&ensp;Otherwise, if the site moved to is in one of the regions listed above, the hazard limit is reduced by two (to a minimum of two). <br>&ensp;Cannot be duplicated on a given company.
 >